 Rajneesh sought favorable publicity, and he was most concerned in selecting which photographs of himself should be used.
 He gave special attention to celebrities who wished to visit his ashram.
 Werner Erhart dropped by briefly, and when Erhart failed to praise Rajneesh following his visit, Rajneesh turned against him, describing Erhart as a shallow man, more interested in money than in spiritual matters.

-Rajneesh was becoming famous, and fame had its price.
-In India, some Hindus were annoyed with him for spreading discredit on Hinduism.
+For Rajneesh, fame had a price.
+Some Hindus were annoyed with him for discrediting Hinduism.
 His ashram was firebombed.
 Worst of all, he was investigated for nonpayment of taxes, a debt said to be around five million dollars.
 Rajneesh decided that it was time to expand his movement and move to the United States.
 In 1981 he and his closest followers sneaked out of India on an airliner, leaving numerous unpaid bills to publishers and others.
 And the main body of his followers were obliged to follow him to the United States as best they could.

-Bhagwan Rajneesh, now also being called the Enlightened One, created more problems for himself by ignoring legalities.
-He made a poor choice in location in establishing a 120 square-mile commune in the high desert of eastern Oregon, where he came into conflict with zoning laws.
+Bhagwan Rajneesh, was by now also being called the Enlightened One.
+He ran into more problems.
+His choice of location was a 120 square-mile piece of land in the high desert of eastern Oregon, where he came into conflict with zoning laws.
 This was to be his home base.
 Meanwhile, he had establishments in Laguna Beach, California, and in Britain, Switzerland and Germany, including various successful nightclubs in Europe and bank accounts in Switzerland and other places.
 His followers are said to have numbered over 20,000, and his assets in 1983 have been estimated at $30.8 million.
-And at his dusty Oregon commune Rajneesh was enjoying his love of fancy automobiles – a fleet of white Rolls Royce limousines.
+At his dusty Oregon commune, Rajneesh was enjoying his fleet of white Rolls Royce limousines.

-By 1985, the AIDS crisis had arrived, and at the Oregon commune restrictions were placed against sexual liaisons.
+By 1985, with the AIDS crisis his Oregon commune warned against sexual liaisons.
 Kissing was suspect as a transmitter of the HIV virus and this was also restricted.
-A bigger worry for Rajneesh was U.S. government agents looking for possible violations of the law.
+Another worry for Rajneesh was US government agents looking for possible violations of the law.
 Rajneesh's staff complained that they were being persecuted, while Rajneesh posed as the unconcerned master, above it all and utterly fulfilled.
 His visitor's visa expired.
 He was now in the United States illegally.
-And in 1986 he was charged with and pleaded guilty to several counts of having arranged sham marriages for the purpose of followers acquiring U.S. residency.
+And in 1986 he was charged with and pleaded guilty to several counts of having arranged sham marriages for the purpose of followers acquiring US residency.
 Also he was charged with two counts of lying to officials.
 He was fined $400,000, given a suspended sentence of ten-years and ordered to leave the United States.

 Rajneesh's personal secretary, Sheela, had fled with 45 million dollars to Switzerland, and then to Germany, where she was arrested.
 She and others were convicted of conspiring to commit murder, something arising from the commune's fight with local authorities in Oregon.
 Rajneesh's commune in Oregon dissolved.
 He tried to locate in some other country, but now his reputation was such that no country other than his homeland, India, would allow him to stay.
-He returned to India, where he paid the taxes that he was supposed to pay in 1981.
+He returned to India and paid the taxes that he was supposed to pay back in 1981.

 Rajneesh stayed in the wisdom business, holding forth as a guru and guiding his audiences in meditation.
 He had claimed that humanity's inner world would change the outer world.
 But the outer world had its effect upon Rajneesh.
 He dropped his title of Bhagwan and is reported by followers to have said "Enough is enough; the joke is over."